MicrosoftDocs/dynamics-365-project-operations/articles/pricing-costing/sales-price-resolution.md

 _**Applies To:** Project Operations for resource/non-stocked based scenarios_

 To determine sales prices on estimates and actuals in Microsoft Dynamics 365 Project Operations, the system first uses the date and currency in the incoming estimate or actual context to determine the sales price list.
-In the actual context specifically, the system uses the **Transaction date** field to determine which price list is applicable.
+In the actual context specifically, the system uses the **Transaction date** field to determine which price list is applicable. **Transaction date** of the incoming estimate or actual is compared with the **Effective Start (Timezone independant)** and **Effective End (Timezone Independant)** on the price list.
 After the sales price list is determined, the system determines the sales or bill rate.

 ## Determining sales rates on actual and estimate lines for Time